awsdocs/amazon-s3-userguide/doc_source/RetrievingObjectVersions.md

 You can retrieve object versions in Amazon S3 using the console, AWS SDKs, or REST API\.

+**Note**
+ To access object versions older than 300 versions, you must use the AWS CLI or the object's URL\.

 ## Using the S3 console<a name="retrieving-object-versions"></a>

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.